mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/aws/quick-start-aws/index.md

 ## Create a new AWS Kubernetes cluster

-If you create a cluster on AWS using DKP's default settings without any edits to any configuration files or additional flags, your cluster will be deployed on a [CentOS 7 operating system image][supported-systems] with 3 control plane nodes and 4 worker nodes.
+If you use these instructions to create a cluster on AWS using the DKP default settings without any edits to configuration files or additional flags, your cluster is deployed on a [CentOS 7 operating system image][supported-systems] with 3 control plane nodes, and 4 worker nodes.

 1. Create a Kubernetes cluster: